Design

 Japandi Furniture

 When it comes to Japandi furniture, simple is best.
 In a living room, you can easily pair a cozy sofa with a low coffee table and a tea serving set.
+For a dining room, you can choose a minimalist dining table and more creatively designed chairs.
 In a bedroom, you can’t go wrong with a low bed frame crafted from solid wood.
 These pieces of furniture usually pair angular wood shapes with soft upholstery and thick cushions – the perfect blend of Japanese and Scandinavian elements.
 Practical console units and dressers can help you keep your home clutter-free and organized while also adding elegance to your home decor.

 Exploring Japandi, Where East Meets West - Gessato